Important F-1 Regulations

-2. Pursue a "full course of study" at the school listed on the currently valid I-20 during every academic session or semester except during official school breaks, or unless approved under a specific exception, in advance, by Yasushi Onodera, PDSO.
+3. Pursue a "full course of study" at the school listed on the currently valid Form I-20 during every academic session or semester except during official school breaks, or unless approved under a specific exception, in advance, by the DSO.
 For undergraduate students, you must maintain 12 credit hours.
 For graduate students, you must maintain 9 credit hours.
 If you have a graduate assistantship, you are allowed to take 6 credit hours.
-You must notify me of your graduate assistantship.
+You must notify the IMSSO of your graduate assistantship.
 Do not drop any courses without visiting with the IMSSO prior to dropping below 12 hours or 9 hours respectively.

-3. Make normal progress towards completing the course of study, by completing studies before the expiration date on the program completion date on Form I-20.
+5. Make normal progress towards completing the course of study, by completing studies before the expiration of the program completion date on Form I-20.

-5. Keep I-20 valid by following proper procedures for change in educational levels or programs of study.
+7. Keep Form I-20 valid by following proper procedures for change in educational levels or programs of study.

-6. Keep I-20 valid by following proper procedures for transfer of schools.
+8. Keep Form I-20 valid by following proper procedures for transfer of schools.

-8. Report a change of residence to the IMSSO within 10 days of the change.
-You may
+10. Report a change of address to the DSO in the IMSSO within 10 days of the change, so that SEVIS can be updated.

 11. Abide by rules requiring disclosure of information and prohibition on criminal activity.

 12. Abide by any special requirements, such as Special Registration requirements.

 13. Not work, either on or off-campus, unless specifically authorized under the regulations at 8 C.F.R. § 214.2(f)(9) or § 214.2(f)(10)-(12).

 14. Abide by the aggregate unemployment rules while on post-completion OPT.